 You need to go to a hospital or location that does the test.
-It's not something the doctor can do in their office.
+It's not something the doctor can do in the office.

 A technician and a radiologist will guide you through it.
 They won't have to put any devices or instruments inside your body, and you'll be awake.
 An upper GI may make you feel a little bloated or crampy, but you won't need any pain medicine.

 To start, you'll drink a special liquid with barium.
-It looks like a milkshake, but doesn't much taste like one.
-This coats the lining of your GI tract so it's easier to see.
+It looks like a milkshake but doesn't taste much like one.
+This coats the lining of your GI tract so it's easier for doctors to see.

 The technician will take some X-rays while you do that.

 If you're having a kind of UGI called a double-contrast series, you'll also swallow some fizzy tablets.
 They'll create gas bubbles to expand your stomach for a better view.
 They may make you want to burp, but try not to.
 The technician will take more X-rays.

 Then you'll lie down for a different X-ray test called fluoroscopy.
 It follows the barium as it moves through you.
 The radiologist will watch pictures on a screen, like a movie, to see how your GI tract is working.

 During the test, you may need to move around a little, or the table you're on may tilt to get the barium to coat your whole GI tract.
 You might have to drink more barium to make sure no spots are missed.